pyrotechnist/French-learning-node/Note.md

 Le plastique est fait à partir du pétrole .
 Plastic is made from oil

 à partir du     from

+ça m' est égal       I do not care

 ## nature ##